1. The Triune God

 6. The Creation and Fall of Man

-We believe that man was created bearing the image and likeness of God to live in perfect communion with Him and that God is the giver of life from conception.
+We believe that man was created by God, in His image and likeness, to live in perfect communion with Him and that God is the giver of life from conception.
 God alone numbers our days (Psa 139:13, Isa 49:1, Jer 1:5, Job 14:5, Ps 139:16).
-We believe that sin entered the world through one man, Adam, by his personal disobedience to the revealed will of God.
-And as a result, all mankind is born with a sin nature, separated from God, and with sinful thoughts, words, and deeds.
+We believe that sin entered the world through one man, Adam, by his disobedience to the revealed will of God, and as a result, all mankind is born with a sin nature, separated from God, and with sinful thoughts, words, and deeds.
 Therefore, man is unable to save himself and remedy his lost condition.
 (Gen 1:26, Ro 3:22, 23, Ro 5:12, Eph 2:1-3, 12)

 7. The Salvation of Man

-On the cross, the Lord Jesus Christ took man’s sin upon Himself and suffered God’s righteous judgment of sin.
-Jesus died the death that we should die.
+On the cross, the Lord Jesus Christ took man’s sin upon Himself and suffered God’s righteous judgment.
 His blood was shed to pay the penalty for our sins.
-Then, He was buried.
-And three days later, Jesus rose from the grave conquering death and defeating Satan.
-In salvation, Jesus forgives one’s sins and imputes His righteousness to the forgiven sinner.
-Therefore, when we stand before God we are judged righteous because of the Lord’s righteousness given to us.
-Jesus lived the life we cannot live, and He has given us His righteousness, making us worthy before God.
+He died the death that we should die.
+He was buried, and three days later, He rose from the grave, conquering death and defeating Satan.
+In salvation, Jesus forgives one’s sins, washes the sinner clean, regenerates the soul, and imputes His righteousness to the forgiven sinner.
+Therefore, we stand worthy before God in the righteousness of Christ.
 (Eph 1:7, 2 Cor 5:21)

 8. The Sanctification of Believers

-We believe that all who are saved by the Lord Jesus Christ should live in such a manner that brings honor and glory to Him.
-As Christians, we are called to live separate from all religious apostasy, and all worldly and sinful pleasures, practices, and associations.
+We believe that all who the Lord Jesus Christ saves should live in a manner that brings honor and glory to Him.
+As Christians, we are called to live separate from all religious apostasy and all worldly and sinful pleasures, practices, and associations.
 (2 Timothy 3:1-5; Romans 12:1-2; 14:13; 1 John 2:15-17; 2 John 9-11; 2 Corinthians 6:14-7:1).
-When Jesus saved us, we were sanctified positionally.
+When Jesus saved us, we were sanctified (made holy) positionally — in our standing before God.
 We are now being sanctified progressively and practically.
-Therefore, all Christians should not take pleasure in the things for which Jesus died.
-Rather, we are to believe in, and surrender to, the sanctifying power of the Holy Spirit.
-By His indwelling us, we are enabled to live a godly life (Ro 8:13-14, 1 Cor 3:16, 6:19-20, Eph 4:30, 5:18).
+Therefore, all Christians should trust God and surrender to the sanctifying power of the Holy Spirit.
+By His power dwelling in us, we can live godly lives (Ro 8:13-14, 1 Cor 3:16, 6:19-20, Eph 4:30, 5:18).

 9. The Prayers of God’s People

 We believe that prayer is an essential part of the Christian life.
 It is open communication with the God of the universe, our Lord and Saviour Jesus Christ.
-In prayer we speak to God, knowing that He hears and answers.
+In prayer, we speak to God, knowing that He hears and answers.
 And through prayer, He calms our minds with His peace and comforts our souls with His hope.
 (Jer 33:3, James 4:8, Heb 4:16).
 Prayer is an opportunity for us to confess our sins (Ps 32:5), to be cleansed (1 John 1:9), to offer a sacrifice of thanksgiving (Heb 13:15), to focus our eyes on Jesus (Heb 12:2), and to devote our heart to Him (Prov 23:26).
+God speaks to us through His Word, the Bible.
+In prayer, we speak to God.

 10. The Church